gartangh/Cross-Curricular-Project/README.md

 # Inventory management by drones

 The goal of this project is to provide commercially available drones with a functional on-board controller and to use a control board that is responsible for drone control and localization.
-Beside that is the controller responsible for communication with a central control point.
+Beside that, the controller is responsible for communication with a central control point.
 The drone is capable of flying autonomous and smoothly on a route, send from the control point.

 Click [here](https://github.ugent.be/pages/gartangh/VOP_Voorraadbeheer) to visit the website!